reftch/r-server/README.md

 ### `router`

 Implements a high-performance Trie-based router that supports both static paths and dynamic parameters (e.g., `/users/:id`).
 It efficiently matches requests to handlers in $O(path\_length)$ time regardless of the number of routes.
 It also provides a middleware pipeline: every request passes through registered middleware (via `use_middleware`) before reaching its handler, and through the same pipeline for static file serving.

-### `session`

-Server-side browser sessions.
-A `SessionStore` owns all live sessions and is shared across worker threads.
-For each request the connection layer resolves the session from the `Cookie` header (`SID` cookie) or mints a fresh one, and attaches a cheap, cloneable `Session` handle to the request.
-Sessions idle longer than the configured TTL are swept automatically; session ids are generated with OpenSSL's CSPRNG.

 ### `server`